Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Closed-open maps with quantum corrections

 Now, we are ready to prove Theorem \ref{Main_thm_c_1}.
 Let $\lambda: = W^\vee(\mathbf y)$ be a critical value of the mirror Landau-Ginzburg superpotential $W^\vee$ at a point $\mathbf y$ in the mirror analytic space $X^\vee$.
 In view of Corollary \ref{crit_point_inv_cor}, we may choose a specific local chart of $X^\vee$ to present the critical point $\mathbf y$.
 Actually, since $X^\vee=\bigcup_q H^1(L_q; U_\Lambda)$ as a set, there is a Lagrangian fiber $L=L_q$ so that its dual fiber $H^1(L; U_\Lambda)$ contains the point $\mathbf y$.
 Remark that one may also take any other adjacent Lagrangian fiber $L'$ thanks to the Fukaya's trick.
 Next, we find a nearby local chart which corresponds to an $A_\infty$ algebra $(\HL, \m)\in \Obj\UD$ associated to $L$.
 As said before, choosing integral affine coordinates near $q$, this local chart can be identified with a polyhedral affinoid domain $\trop^{-1}(\Delta)$, and the dual fiber $H^1(L;U_\Lambda)$ is then identified with the central fiber $\trop^{-1}(0)\equiv U_\Lambda^n$.
 The critical point can be also viewed as a point in $\trop^{-1}(\Delta) \subset (\Lambda^*)^n$, say $\mathbf y=(y_1,\dots, y_n)$.
 Let $W$ be the local expression of $W^\vee$ in this local chart.
 Recall that the nonvanishing of $\HF(L,\m, \mathbf y)$ does not rely on the local chart, and so does the critical value $\lambda= W(\mathbf y)$.
 Now, it follows from Theorem \ref{eigenvalue_general_thm} that $\lambda$ is an eigenvalue of $c_1$.
 Ultimately, applying the same argument to all critical points of $W^\vee$, we complete the proof of Theorem \ref{Main_thm_c_1}.

-\paragraph{\pmb{Acknowledgment.}} I want to thank Kenji Fukaya for his constant encouragement and influence.
-I would like to thank Ezra Getzler and Boris Tsygan for helpful comments on Hochschild cohomologies.
-I am also grateful to Mohammed Abouzaid, Denis Auroux, Andrew Hanlon, Mark McLean, Yuhan Sun, and Eric Zaslow for their interests and stimulating conversations.
+\paragraph{\pmb{Acknowledgment.}} The author thanks Kenji Fukaya for his constant encouragement, and Ezra Getzler and Boris Tsygan for helpful comments on Hochschild cohomology.
+The author is also grateful to Mohammed Abouzaid, Denis Auroux, Andrew Hanlon, Mark McLean, Yuhan Sun, and Eric Zaslow for their interest and stimulating discussions.
+Special thanks to the anonymous referee for the meticulous review and invaluable suggestions.